 The key to this, of course, is making sure you have enough money in your account to make those payments.
 You need to come up with a financial plan.
 Some just have all their money in a checking account, so this would be a moot point.
 But for those who have their money spread out amongst different accounts, keep in mind that it often takes up to five business days to transfer funds while on the road and not near your bank, so either consolidating most of your funds into one or two accounts pre-departure or having a plan in place is essential, especially for those times when you know you may be in the middle of nowhere without internet access.

-Next, any current expenses that you can automate (utilities, credit card, student loans etc) should be set up to automatically withdraw from your main checking account so that you don’t have to worry about paying any bills while on the road.
-While on a round the world trip this might include things like insurance, storage expense, student loans etc. Then you’ll just have a cursory monthly glance to make sure everything looks ok.
-Remember that you can also call up any of these reoccurring bills and most of them will allow you to switch your payment due date if it’s easier to know that all your reoccurring expenses while traveling will happen the first week of the month, etc.
+Next, any current expenses that you can automate (utilities, credit card, student loans, etc.) should be set up to automatically withdraw from your main checking account so that you don’t have to worry about paying any bills while on the road.
+While on a round the world trip this might include things like insurance, storage expense, student loans, etc. Then you’ll just have a cursory monthly glance to make sure everything looks okay.
+Remember that you can also call up any of these reoccurring bills, and most of them will allow you to switch your payment due date if it’s easier to know that all your reoccurring expenses while traveling will happen the first week of the month, etc.

 The last step of automating things is to actually stop and shut some things down!
 This won’t apply to everyone, but if you, for example, already have a set amount of money transferring to a savings account after each paycheck, you’ll want to remember to pause this monthly transfer if you won’t be receiving income during your trip so you don’t end up with your account balances all out of wack and not have access to your money.
 Same goes for IRAs/investments.
 If you plan to delay your investments for one year while traveling, make sure anything you’ve already set up to ‘autopilot’ is still in line with your savings goals for while you’re RTW.